GCT Featured Articles

 It is important to recognize the advantages of renewable energy over fossil fuel sources of energy; the efficiency of clean and sustainable energy versus fossil fuels.
 There are many advantages of energy efficient, sustainable technologies over conventional technologies Examples of beneficial modern, sustainable technologies include electric vehicles, and LED lights, vs. cars with combustion engines, and incandescent lights.
 The benefits of modern sustainable technologies are detailed below in this essay.
-Additionally, renewable energy is now cheaper and more efficient than fossil fuels, making renewables the clearly better choice.
+Additionally, renewable energy is now cheaper and more efficient than fossil fuels, making renewables the clearly better (not to mention cleaner) choice.
 But, it wasn't always this way.

 The promise of 21st century Sustainability

 The promise of a better return on investment for investing in sustainability (i.e. renewable energy, energy efficiency products and services, etc…) should be enough for most municipalities to update their investment strategies to modern, sustainable options.
 There should be incentives to encourage cities to abandon fossil fuel dependency that was established throughout the US by the end of the Industrial Revolution.